-The village school committee recently asked BSB to help with a new ‘post-primary’ school (grades 5 through 7) building, so the school can be expanded to include older students.
-Villagers erected a temporary wood and thatch building last year that will be replaced by the new structure.
-Employees of a Singapore-based company have volunteered to donate the money, and to come to Burma to help start construction on a new building.
-BSB is working to organize this project, and the community is excited about a new building so their children can continue their education while living at home with their families.
+Employees of a Singapore-based company donated a large share of the needed funds, and volunteered to come to Burma to help start construction on a new building.
+BSB planned and organized the project.
+The community is excited about a new building so their children can continue their education while living at home with their families.

 Volunteers moved the old shed that once housed the local school, so a new school can be built onsite.
 By "move," we mean literally lifting it up and moving it out of the way.
 In Pwe Hnyet San village, Myanmar.